bridgecrewio/aws-modernization-workshop-bridgecrew/content/sca/20_prerequisites/2003_deploy_the_bank.md

 ##  The automated AWS workshop environment

 To pre-build this environment for each workshop attendee, we'll run some CloudFormation within our AWS account.
+Before you get started, make sure you're in the us-west-2 (US West - Oregon) of AWS.

 ### Setting up the workshop environment via CloudFormation

 1. Clicking the following link will open CloudFormation and pre-fill the template source from Amazon S3: [https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2&skipRegion=false#/stacks/create/review?templateURL=https://kubernetes-workshop-cloudformation.s3.us-east-2.amazonaws.com/workshop-init-cloudformation.yaml&stackName=bridgecrew-workshop](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2&skipRegion=false#/stacks/create/review?templateURL=https://kubernetes-workshop-cloudformation.s3.us-east-2.amazonaws.com/workshop-init-cloudformation.yaml&stackName=bridgecrew-workshop)

-2. Fill out the required parameters described below. these will enable CloudFormation to set up the environment without manual steps later in the workshop!
+2. Fill out the required parameters described below. these will enable CloudFormation to set up the environment without manual steps later in the workshop.

 When prompted, simply enter your current [public IP address](http://whatismyip.com/) from wherever you are attending this workshop.
 We will lock down certain public service access to this IP for security.
 You can edit this later if needed.